duttabhishek0/ThreadSafe-LRUCache/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find a bug or have a suggestion for improvement.
+Currently it only supports LRU Replacement Policy, other policies can be implmented by implementing the [EvictionPolicy](https://github.com/duttabhishek0/ThreadSafe-LRUCache/blob/master/src/Interface/EvictionPolicy.java) Interface.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/duttabhishek0/ThreadSafe-LRUCache/blob/master/LICENSE) file for details.